FoalTS/foal/docs/basics/controllers.md

 - all paths are specified in one place (the module declarations).

 Some foal services, such as `SequelizeModelService` in `@foal/sequelize`, already implement the `ModelService` interface.
 So they can be used directly to create a REST endpoint.

-You can throw `HttpError` exceptions in your service methods.
-Current supported exceptions are: `HttpResponseBadRequest`, `HttpResponseUnauthorized`, `HttpResponseForbidden`, `HttpResponseNotFound`, `HttpResponseMethodNotAllowed`, `HttpResponseConflict`, `HttpResponseInternalServerError`, `HttpResponseNotImplemented`